 A deep cycle battery can be used continuously for hours and recharged over a fairly short period of time.
 A starter battery is made to provide a burst of amps in a short period of time to start an engine.
 Once the engine has started the alternator takes up the job and there is no more draw on the battery.

 A deep cycle battery isn’t suitable to start an engine as it may not have the burst of power needed to start the engine while deep cycling a starter battery can ruin it quickly and can only last for a few deep discharges (around 150).
+This is why a Car battery is not recommended for Solar and renewable energy usage.

 Starter batteries like the one in your car have a large number of thin plates comprised of a lead sponge.
 This provides a very large surface for the electrolyte to react with providing a big draw of power.
 A deep cycle battery on the other hand is characterized by thicker and fewer plates.
 There is a less surface to react with the electrolyte so current release is slower therefore ideal for a steady draw.